TheOSDevLab/Bare-Metal-Assembly/notes/03_assembly_instructions/add.md

 + Update loop counters in BIOS or bootloader code.
 + Adjust the stack pointer after function calls or when preserving or releasing local storage.
 + Increment disk sector offsets or memory pointers.

 ---

+## Common Pitfalls

++ Attempting to use two memory operands in a single `ADD` instruction.
++ Forgetting that the result overwrites the destination operand.
+If the original value is needed later, store it elsewhere first.
++ Misinterpreting the effect on flags.
+Remember that `ADD` modifies several status flags, which can unintentionally affect subsequent conditional jumps.
++ Using immediate values without considering sign extensions.
+Ensure the immediate constant fits the intended operand size toa void unexpected results.
++ Applying `ADD` in protected mode without valid memory access.
+Invalid segment selectors or page faults can cause exceptions.

+---